theianjones/shoulditraintoday/README.md

 Restart the next server if it's running!

-Now you're app can authenticate logged in egghead users and post their quiz answers to firestore.
+Now you're app can authenticate logged in users and post their quiz answers to firestore.

 ### Firebase Authentication